Estimating Wizarding Population:

 The most recent adjustment which has been forced upon us is whether one can safely factor in a projected lifespan of some 100+ years.
 In interviews made around the time of the release of HBP Rowling stated her contention that wizards normally live until some magical ailment carries them off.
 Which is to say that they rarely die of old age alone.

 They do, however, die of accidents and foul play with somewhat alarming frequency, and magical ailments appear to be fairly widespread.
 An outbreak of dragon pox carried off Abraxus Malfoy at some point recently enough for his grandson to be claiming to remember statements which he is supposed to have made.
-Given that anything with a “creature-pox” name has all the potential to be a virulent epidemic, it is not impossible to reflect that the same outbreak, or a similar one, may have also removed the Princes, Severus Snape’s maternal grandparents, explaining how he comes to be living in what I suspect to have been their house.
+Given that anything with a “creature-pox” name has all the potential to produce a virulent epidemic, it is not impossible to reflect that the same outbreak, or a similar one, may have also removed the Princes, Severus Snape’s maternal grandparents, explaining how he comes to be living in what I suspect to have been their house.
 Or even the elder Snapes.
 We have no reason to believe that a Muggle living with witches or wizards would have a significant resistance to all magical maladies.
 They are both human, after all.

 Rowling also informs us that James Potter lost both of his aging parents, quite suddenly, by means of yet another outbreak of a magical ailment which, if the dates of that silly tapestry are to be taken seriously, turns out to have been in 1977.
 (And excuse me but 57 is not what I would call elderly, even if Rowling does.)